 5. Meet One on One with Team Members

 Status updates are a fantastic way to measure team effectiveness, especially if your managers are regularly meeting with employees on an individual level.
 During these meetings, you or your managers should specifically ask about team projects.
 How does the person feel?
 Outside of goals, what are their impressions of the trajectory of the project?
-You need to make sure individual members feel satisfaction with their roles, progress, and place.
+You need to make sure individual members feel satisfied with their roles, progress, and place.

 A good rule of thumb is to meet up with your team members every two weeks.
 This way you can measure where everyone is at, how they feel about the project, and if they see any potential problems.
-You can stagger these meetings so that you’re having one everyday or every other day, that way even though the individuals are only on bi-weekly update schedules, you’re learning new things constantly.
+You can stagger these meetings so that you’re having one every day or every other day, that way even though the individuals are only on bi-weekly update schedules, you’re learning new things constantly.
 This way you can determine what is working and what isn’t, and if people are following up with their tasks.

 6. Review Customer Feedback